marccodera/Udacity_ND_FS-Project4_NeighbourhoodMap/README.md

 For information, bugs, feature requests, submit patches or other things related to this application:
 * e-mail: marc.codera@gmail.com
 * e-mail subject: [Udacity_ND_FS-Project4_NeighbourhoodMap]YourSubject

+## Other code used - Attribution

+It's been used code from the [Start Bootstrap](https://startbootstrap.com/template-overviews/simple-sidebar/) page for the sidebar functionality.